20 years after 'Sideways,' Paul Giamatti may finally land his first best actor Oscar nomination

 NEW YORK (AP) — When Paul Giamatti made "Sideways" with Alexander Payne, he stayed in a little house in the middle of a large vineyard.
-At the end of a day of shooting, he would drive home in darkness, with the hills of Napa Valley around him.
+At the end of a day of shooting, he would drive home in darkness, with the California hills around him.

 Giamatti was then a respected character actor, but this was one of his first times as the lead.
 And he couldn't believe it.